 There is also other evidence for a bias against conservatives and libertarians in the technology industry.
 For example, lawsuits against Google have revealed managers admitting to discounting conservative employees from transfers or promotions through messages on an internal forum.
 This alone is alarming.

-While Twitter has officially denied the intentional shadow-banning, or limiting of the amount of exposure a user’s content receives without the user having any way of knowing this is happening, leaked video of former and current Twitter employees seem to indicate otherwise.
+While Twitter has officially denied the intentional shadow-banning, or limiting of the amount of exposure a user’s content receives without the user having any way of knowing this is happening, leaked video of former and current Twitter employees seems to indicate otherwise.
 Regardless, the official statement given by Twitter’s CEO came with admission that Twitter did indeed have a left-leaning bias.

 Whether or not the allegations of Twitter shadow-banning are true, the popularity of these claims show a gigantic downside of a monolithic culture: people are becoming distrusting of the technology industry.